- How can I determine what type of Business License I need?

 - Review and investigation of a

 completed license application may take up to 45 days for a General Business License.
 An application is considered completed when all required information and fees have been submitted.
 Special Business Licenses take longer due to submitting fingerprint records to the Department of Justice, but by ordinance no more than ninety days.
+Special Business Licenses are not deemed complete until the applicant completes fingerprinting at the Sheriff's Department.
+Fingerprinting is required to be completed within 5 business days after filing an application.
 Upon approval, license(s) will be mailed to the applicant.
 If a license is denied, the applicant will receive written notice and be provided an opportunity to appeal the decision.

 - Are licenses transferable to another person, location or type of business?